myflashlab/LocalNotification-ANE/README.md

 * If your app is in foreground, notifications will be dispatched to your app instead of the status bar.
 This gives you highly flexibility in your app.
 * Every notification can have a payload data attached to it so when it is fired, you can do your app logic based on the payload String.
 * The ANE has helpful methods to let you unset/override/dismiss schedules and already dispatched notifications from the status bar.
-* For Android targetSdkVersion 26+ it supports [NotificationChannels](http://myflashlab.github.io/asdoc/com/myflashlab/air/extensions/localNotifi/Notification.html#registerChannel()).
+* For Android 8+ it supports [NotificationChannels](http://myflashlab.github.io/asdoc/com/myflashlab/air/extensions/localNotifi/Notification.html#registerChannel()).

 # asdoc
 [find the latest asdoc for this ANE here.](http://myflashlab.github.io/asdoc/com/myflashlab/air/extensions/localNotifi/package-detail.html)